Nurse-Midwifery Grand Rounds

 Oregon Health & Science University (OHSU) School of Nursing's nurse midwifery program is pleased to announce OHSU Nurse Midwifery Grand Rounds, a program from the number one ranked nurse midwifery program in the nation.
 The Grand Rounds features the Northwest's leading midwifery faculty, clinicians, and experts in women's health care, as they discuss the latest research and evidence-based trends in clinical practice.

 OHSU Nurse Midwifery Grand Rounds meets once a month on Tuesday from 7:30 a.m. to 8:30 a.m. and is open to all who are interested.
-They are held in DCH 11620 Miller Auditorium, Doernbecher Children's Hospital, 11th floor.
+Sessions are held in the OHSU School of Nursing Auditorium, room 144.
 Midwifery students and faculty, OB residents, and labor and delivery staff are especially encouraged to attend.

 7:30 a.m. - 8:30 a.m.